-Internal Audit shall have full and unrestricted authorisation to access all records, personnel, and physical property relevant to the performance of their assignment in any functional area of the Undertaking and, where contractually authorised, its contractors or suppliers.
-All employees are requested to assist Internal Audit in fulfilling its roles and responsibilities.
-Documents and information given to the Internal Audit Department shall be handled in the same prudent and confidential manner as by those employees normally accountable for them.
+Internal Audit has full and unrestricted authorisation to access all records, personnel, and physical property relevant to the performance of their assignment in any functional area of the Undertaking and, where contractually authorised, its contractors or suppliers.
+All employees assist Internal Audit in fulfilling its roles and responsibilities.
+Documents and information given to the Internal Audit Department are handled in the same prudent and confidential manner as by those employees normally accountable for them.